Allie7/LING567/README.txt

 The columns are tab separated

-/tesuite contains the header file and individual example files
+/tesuite contains the header file and individual example files focused on various components of the grammar

 They can be compiled together like so: